 Search so rather priority ads that specify "Never rolled the winter"If nothing is noted, ask the seller about rust.

 Well !
 Let's move on to the next points.
 The fact that he is not there no mandatory technical inspection in Quebec means that there is rarely preventative maintenance That has been done.
-We don't want to generalize, but still a little...
-It's less obvious when it comes to a camper van since they are used to go on weekends or on vacation and therefore more pampered.
+We do not want to generalize, but still a little ...
+It's less obvious when it comes to a fitted van because they are used to go on weekends or holidays and therefore more pampered.

 For example, it is common to see that only one damper has been changed!
 Basically, it was completely HS and the seller did not bother to change the latter ...
 Try to avoid this kind of ads.
 Generally it means that the periodic maintenance (emptying, filter change, etc ...), has not been done correctly.

-Also watch out for ads with photos from “ten years ago”, or with pictures of another vehicle, etc… A good clue sometimes is when you see an ad with accessories that are present on one photo but not on the other, photos taken in winter while we are in summer, in short be attentive… Always ask for recent photos.
+Also watch out for ads with photos of "ten years ago", or with pictures of another vehicle, etc ...
+A good clue sometimes is when you see an ad with props that are present on one photo but not on the other, photos taken in winter while we are in summer, in short be attentive ...
+Always ask for recent photos.

-Some sellers are quite elusive about what has been done, what is to be done and they tend to “play down the issues” (here again do not generalize and we remind you that winters are not the same in Canada, nor are the road conditions, so the level of requirement is necessarily different).
-Again, of course, we are talking about our personal experience…
+Some sellers are quite elusive about what has been done, what is to be done and they tend to "minimize problems" (here again do not generalize and we remind it the winters are not the same in Canada, the state of the roads either, so the level of requirement is necessarily different).
+We are still talking here of course about our personal experience ...

 From there you will say: "Oops but there is not much choice then ?! ".
 Yes.
 Kind of, between rust and bad maintenance, hard to find the rare pearl.
 It sometimes takes fetch far.
-If you find a van whose owner has kept all the invoices, that's a good sign!
+If you find a van whose owner has kept all the bills, it's a good sign!

 The much desired vehicle is not necessarily next door and when we buy we do not want to move for nothing especially when it is 300kms, believe us, we gave ... and not only once ...
 So follow these tips and you will already have less chance to move for nothing!
 In any case, NEVER buy a vehicle without seeing it!
 Do not even make a down payment to block the sale.